-Apollo valves are shipped with a nameplate securely fastened to the valve body and an attached warning tag.
-Information included on each is documented on the last page of this manual.
-Although each valve is thoroughly tested and inspected before it leaves the factory, nameplate and/or warning tag could be lost or destroyed during shipment or while in storage.
-If either is missing or not legible, contact your distributor or the factory for assistance before operating valve.
-WARNING Provide means to monitor filling valve to prevent over pressurization and instability.
+Apollo valves are shipped with a securely fastened nameplate and attached warning tags.
+Most Apollo ball valves are non-directional.
+However, valves may be ordered with the vented ball option which safe guards against excessive pressure build-up in the body cavity.
+This option renders the valves directional.
+Valves with this feature are identified by a special tag permanently affixed to the valve body with the word "Flow" and an arrow showing the required orientation of the valve shown in red.
+Although each valve is thoroughly tested and inspected before it leaves the factory, nameplates and/or warning tags could be lost or destroyed during shipment or while in storage.
+If either is missing or not legible, contact your distributor or the factory for assistance before placing the valve in service.

-Ball valves are intended to be on-off devices operating through 90° rotation of the stem.
+Ball valves are intended to be on-off devices operating through 90° of stem rotation.
 Operation is clockwise to close.